 Support for carers, built by people with Lived Experience

-Personality Disorders CIC is a peer-led organisation created by carers, family members, and advocates who understand how difficult, confusing, and isolating it can be to support someone through severe emotional struggles.
+Personality Disorders UK is a peer-led organisation created by carers, family members, and advocates who understand how difficult, confusing, and isolating it can be to support someone through severe emotional struggles.

 Who We Are

-Personality Disorders CIC is a peer-led organisation created by people who understand how difficult it can be to support someone with severe emotional struggles.
+Personality Disorders UK is a peer-led organisation created by people who understand how difficult it can be to support someone with severe emotional struggles.

 We are carers, family members, and advocates who have seen first hand how confusing and isolating this experience can be.
 Many of us spent years trying to understand what was happening to someone we love, often with very little guidance.

-We created Personality Disorders CIC so that other families would not have to face the same journey alone.
+We created Personality Disorders UK so that other families would not have to face the same journey alone.

 Why We Started

 For many families, the hardest part is not just the crisis itself.
-It is the feeling of being left to handle everything without support.
+It is the feeling of being left to handle everything without support and without any knowledge of the problem.

 Carers are often the ones managing emotional breakdowns, self harm situations, and intense conflict at home.
 Yet they are rarely included in treatment or given the tools to cope with these moments.

-We started Personality Disorders CIC because carers deserve support too.
+We started Personality Disorders UK because carers deserve support too.
 They deserve clear information, practical guidance, and a place where they feel understood.
+We also help professionals get a better grasp of what they are facing.

 What We Believe